looqbox/data-challenge/README.md

 5) **Bonus!!** What was the sale of each business area in the first quarter of 2019?

 ### Building your own visualization
-1) Create at least one chart using the table IMDB_movies.
-The code must be in R or Python, and you are free to use any libraries, data and graphic format.
+1) Create at least one chart using the table **IMDB_movies**.
+The code must be in R or Python, and you are free to use any libraries, data in the table and graphic format.

 ## Stack
 - MySQL database
 - R/Python

 ## Submitting
-- Send an e-mail to the person that you are in contact with in Looqbox!
+- Send an e-mail to the person that you are in contact within Looqbox!
 - Your answer must have the queries and the visualization (you can use notebooks or regular code)

 ## Bonus points!
 - Question 5 is a bonus question!
-- Explain why you chose the visualization.
+- Explain why you chose the visualization you are submitting.

 ## Useful links
 - [MySQL documentation](https://dev.mysql.com/doc/)